kubascikmichal/smart-classroom-WiFiC/README.md

 # Navigate to the following repository
 cd smart-classroom-WiFiC

-# Checkout to the
+# Checkout to the branch you want
 git checkout <branch_name>
-Replace <repository_url> with the URL of your repository and <branch_name> with either http-requests or udp-requests.
 ```

-Project Structure
-http-requests branch: Contains the implementation for sending sensor data via HTTP POST requests.
-udp-requests branch: Contains the implementation for sending sensor data via UDP.
-Requirements
+## Requirements

-ESP32-S3-DeviceKitC-1
+- ESP32-S3-DeviceKitC-1
-ESP-IDF development environment
+- ESP-IDF development environment
-cJSON library for JSON handling (for HTTP requests branch)
+- cJSON library for JSON handling (for HTTP requests branch)

-Setup Instructions
+## Setup Instructions
-Configure Wi-Fi SSID and Password: Use idf.py menuconfig to set your Wi-Fi SSID and password.
-Configure API Endpoint: Set the API endpoint and method if needed in the respective branch.
-Build and Flash the Project:
-sh
-Copier le code
-idf.py build
-idf.py flash
-Usage
-HTTP Requests Branch
-This branch demonstrates how to:

-Connect to a Wi-Fi network.
-Generate random sensor values.
-Send the sensor values to a server using HTTP POST requests.
-UDP Requests Branch
-This branch demonstrates how to:

-Connect to a Wi-Fi network.
-Generate random sensor values.
-Send the sensor values to a server using UDP.
-Additional Information
-Dependencies: Ensure all necessary dependencies are installed, such as the cJSON library for the HTTP requests branch.
-Logging: Use the ESP_LOGI function for logging key events and data points for debugging and monitoring.
-Customization: You can extend the example to include more sensors or other types of communication protocols.
+For detailed setup instructions, please refer to the `Usage` section of each respective branch.